phantomics/april/compatibility-notes.md

 ## SBCL and CCL

 At this time, SBCL and CCL are 100% compatible with April, passing all of April's main tests and demo tests.
-No special configuration options are needed for full functionality.
+No special compiler instructions were needed for full functionality.

 ## ECL

 ECL passes all tests but special accomodations have been made for it to work.

-ECL has two issues working with April: first, ECL's implementation of `(acos)` works differently than other implementations; compare the output `(acos 2)` in ECL and others.
+ECL has two issues working with April: first, ECL's implementation of `(acos)` works differently than other implementations; compare the output of `(acos 2)` in ECL and others.
 This affects the performance of the `[○ circular]` function and causes the failure of one of April's main tests.

 Second, ECL has issues with `(rationalize)`.
 Evaluating `(rationalize 2.3)` will have a much different outcome in ECL compared to other implementations; it appears at least for this case that `(rationalize)` is simply passing its input to `(rational)`.
 This will cause issues when taking the greatest common divisor or lowest common multiple of floats, as with `1∨1.5`.
 It results in the failure of two tests from [the numeric function demo suite](./libraries/dfns/numeric).